opendocsg/slw-judgments-backfill/2016_SGCA_24/report.md

 **_Issue (b)_**

 57     With respect to Issue (b), the appellant’s case was that the Judge’s decision on Issue (3) was wrong in so far as it was based on suspicious circumstances that were not related to the preparation and/or execution of a will (“non-related circumstances”).
-It was argued that the established law in Singapore was that laid down by this Court in _R Mahendran and another v R Arumuganathan_ [1999] 2 SLR(R) 166 (“ _Mahendran_ ”) which held that only related circumstances could be taken into account in determining whether a testator knows and approves the contents of a will he or she has signed.
+It was argued that the established law in Singapore was that laid down by this Court in _R Mahendran and another v R Arumuganathan_ <span class="citation">[1999] 2 SLR(R) 166</span> (“ _Mahendran_ ”) which held that only related circumstances could be taken into account in determining whether a testator knows and approves the contents of a will he or she has signed.

 58     The appellant cited _W Scott Fulton, Isabella D Fulton and Margaret Fulton v Charles Batty Andrew and Thomas Wilson_ (1874–1875) LR 7 HL 448 at 471 where the House of Lords held that the circumstances to be considered included only those “attending, or are at least relevant to, the preparation and execution of the will itself”.
 Similarly, in _Mahendran_ , this court at [15] approved a statement in Clark & Martyn, _Theobald on Wills_ (Sweet & Maxwell, 15th Ed, 2001).that circumstances could only raise a suspicion of want of knowledge and approval if they were “circumstances attending, or at least relevant to, the preparation and execution of the will itself.” , that is to say, that any circumstance which had nothing to do with the preparation and execution of the will were to be disregarded.
 The appellant argued that in so far as this Court stated in _Muriel Chee_ that nonrelated suspicious circumstances were relevant, the statement was obiter and should be overruled.